Vision, Mission & History

 The Academy of Integrative Health & Medicine is advancing holistic integrative health globally.

-We are dedicated to engaging a global community of health professionals and health seekers in innovative education, leadership, interprofessional collaboration, research and advocacy that embraces all global healing traditions, to promote the creation of health and the delivery of evidence-informed comprehensive, affordable, sustainable person-centered care.
+We are dedicated to engaging a global community of health professionals and health seekers in integrative education, leadership, interprofessional collaboration, research and advocacy that embraces all global healing traditions, to promote the creation of health and the delivery of evidence-informed comprehensive, person-centered care to all healthcare systems around the world.

 We envision a world where humanity and the planet are healthy.